Customer UI theming

 # Theme examples

-Here are two complete themes showing different design directions.
+Here are three complete themes showing different design directions.
 Copy one as a starting point and adjust the colors to match your brand:

 :root {